Skip to content

 Frequently asked questions

-How much more do armed security guards cost than unarmed?+
+How much more do armed guards cost than unarmed in 2026?+

-When do I actually need an armed guard instead of unarmed?+
+When do I actually need armed guards instead of unarmed?+

 Share this guide